xiaomi7732/PrettyLogging/Readme.md

 ## ⭐ me if you like it

-If you like this project, please give it a star to let others know!
+If you like this project, please give it a star on the right upper corner to let others know!

 ## Getting started